 If you are a homeowner considering installing a new metal roof on your house, then undoubtedly, one of the burning questions on your mind is how much will it cost?

-If you opt for a less-costly option such as corrugated or ribbed steel roof, your cost will likely fall within $3.00 to $6.00 per square foot installed, depending on the metal thickness (gauges for steel or mils for aluminum) and the quality of paint finish (acrylic vs. Kynar 500 or Hylar 5000) for the system being installed, as well as your home’s geographic location.
+If you opt for a less-costly system such as corrugated or ribbed metal panels, your cost will likely fall within $5.50 to $7.50 per square foot or $550 to $750 per square installed, depending on the metal thickness (gauges for steel or mils for aluminum) and the quality of paint finish (polyester or acrylic vs. Kynar 500 or Hylar 5000) for the system being installed, as well as your home’s geographic location.

 Important Points to Keep in Mind:

-When it comes to residential metal roofing, you are not only paying more for a higher quality material than asphalt shingle, but you are also paying for a more costly, professional installation that requires specialized skills, expertise, and equipment.
-Keep in mind that there are a number of factors that may influence your final price for a new metal roof.
-These include the type of metal and the roof style you choose, your geographic location, and the overall complexity of your particular roof.
+Keep in mind there are several factors that may influence your final price for a new metal roof.
+These include the type of metal and the roof style you choose, your home’s geographic location, and the overall complexity of the roof.

-2. Understanding the High Cost of Labor to Install Metal Roofing
+- Understanding the High Cost of Labor to Install a Metal Roof

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: